Rigidity: Transmission Design Considerations

 Modulus of Rigidity of Steel is:

-This shows that the overall rigidity is less, but not much less, than the least rigid part of the shaft.
-Had we ignored the most rigid part - - the result would have been and not , only more.
+This shows that the overall rigidity is not much less than the least rigid part of the shaft.
+If we ignore the most rigid part ( ) the rigidity is and not , only more.

 Gear Rigidity

-There are several type of gears used in industrial machines - Spur Gears, Worm Gears and Belt and Chain Drives.
+Industrial Machine use several type of gears - Spur Gears, Worm Gears, as well as Belt & Pulleys and Chain & Sprocket Drives.

 The stiffness* of the the tooth can be defined as the tangential force divided by the tangential deflection when the contact point is on the common center-line, and can only be approximately calculated from the tooth dimension and material properties.